fylgja/fylgja/README.md

 ## Installation

-See each component on on how to install them separately.
+See each component on how to install them separately.

 Or download Fylgja as one package.